Julie Anne Genter

 Julie Anne Genter (/ˈdʒɛntər/; born 17 December 1979) is an American-born New Zealand politician who is a member of the House of Representatives representing the Green Party of Aotearoa New Zealand.
 Genter was elected to each Parliament from 2011 to 2023 on the party lists, before being elected as the Member of Parliament for the Rongotai electorate in the 2023 election.
 She served as the Minister for Women, Associate Minister for Health and Associate Minister for Transport during the first term of the Sixth Labour Government.
 She holds dual citizenship of New Zealand and the United States.

 Early life and education

 Genter was born in Rochester, Minnesota, United States, in 1979, and grew up in Los Angeles, California.
 She gained a BA in philosophy from the University of California, Berkeley in 2003.
 She moved to France where in 2005 she obtained a post-graduate certificate in International Political Studies from the Institut d'études politiques in Paris.
 She gained a Masters of Planning Practice from the University of Auckland in 2008.

 Professional life

 Genter has worked as a transportation planner since coming to New Zealand in 2006.
 She was first employed by Sinclair Knight Merz, then by MRCagney (formerly McCormick Rankin Cagney) from 2008.

-She is recognised in the transportation industry as an expert on parking policy and its economic and transport effects, and has advised numerous councils in Australasia on this topic.
-She has given many presentations at conferences on the subject (for example 2008 New Zealand Society for Sustainability Engineering and Science, 2008 IPENZ Transportation Conference and 2010 Local Government Transport Forum), and appeared on TVNZ's Breakfast programme and Kim Hill's Saturday Morning programme on Radio New Zealand National.
+She has advised numerous councils in Australasia on transportation, and appeared on TVNZ's Breakfast programme and Kim Hill's Saturday Morning programme on Radio New Zealand National.